 - MSC has maintained a focus on cooperation with key partners to support the development and deployment of low and zero-carbon fuel-powered vessels

-- MSC is pioneering in the use of transitional fuels (up to 47% blend of sustainably sourced biofuels, LNG) while exploring and trialling future carbon neutral fuels and other scalable solutions
+- MSC is pioneering in the use of transitional fuels (up to 47% blend of sustainably sourced biofuels) while exploring and trialling future carbon neutral fuels and other scalable solutions

 - MSC was awarded ‘Ship of the Year’ at the Seatrade Maritime Awards International 2020 for MSC FEBE, recognising our Gülsün Class vessel for its energy efficiency, environmental impact, sustainability, adoption of new technology, safety and security